YanaDev49/Acing-AWS/Security-Groups.md

 - All outbound traffic is authorised by default

+## Referencing Security Groups

+Normally, Security Groups control traffic based on things like IP addresses (who can connect to your instance from where).
+But sometimes, instead of listing specific IPs, you just want your instance to trust another group of instances (servers) automatically.
+That’s where referencing Security Groups comes in.

+- When you reference another Security Group, you’re basically saying, "Allow traffic from any EC2 instance that’s part of this other Security Group."
+This makes it super easy to let multiple servers talk to each other without worrying about changing IP addresses.
+-
+In short, referencing other Security Groups is just a way to let certain groups of servers communicate with each other without needing to know their exact IP addresses.
+It makes managing access between multiple EC2 instances way easier!
+##
 Security groups are all about controlling access.
 You decide who can connect via IP address and how they can connect via a port.
 The idea is that your instance stays locked down unless a connection matches your security group rules

 #### In summary, Security Groups are just a way to control the "traffic" in and out of your EC2 instance, making sure only the right people can access it and keeping unwanted visitors out.